miguelPerezOntiveros/framework/README.md

 ## IMPORTANT TODOs
+- I can add projects with _projectName's that already exist
 - Fill in home page text
-- think of a mechanism to whitelist what php resources are exposed.
-Shouldn't have other file types exposed. entry.sh is doing a chmod -R 777 .
-I should probably look into that.
-- probably shouldn't be uploading "start_settings.inc.php"
+- update url on sidebar toogles
+- hide "Projects" sidebar entry until you have a session
-- I can stil see table names on projects I have no session in
+- I can still see table names on projects I have no session in
+- Should the maker_mike project support Page, ^prtlet and Theem tables? it does right now.
 - not able to write php pages at the moment from within the web console.
 Should I just use themes instead?
 - Export feature
 	- export YAML/JSON config